 It’s not hard to see how other companies might take not just the same technology but the same insight and use it in their own engagement with customers.
 For example, insurance companies might provide a similar video-linked facility so a customer calling in with a burst pipe can show the agent that there is indeed water damage and that the situation is urgent.
 A clothes retailer might use it to see that yes, a product has been mislabelled and a jacket purchased online is in fact several sizes larger than the one ordered.

-In short, technology can create personalized, on-demand access and enable organizations to make actionable decisions based on analytics.
+In short, technology can create personalised, on-demand access and enable organisations to make actionable decisions based on analytics.
 But that’s only the base layer.
-What takes it to the next level is when organizations like Darty take this technology and work with partners who share their ‘customer-first’ mindset; when they use it to reinforce their customer service values; and when it becomes a means of putting control into the hands of those customers, creating undreamed-of levels of positive brand association.
+What takes it to the next level is when organisations like Darty take this technology and work with partners who share their ‘customer-first’ mindset; when they use it to reinforce their customer service values; and when it becomes a means of putting control into the hands of those customers, creating undreamed-of levels of positive brand association.

 That’s what gets results.

 In the context of omnichannel CX, where consumers expect a seamless contact experience, companies turn to consumer-centric approaches to put clients back at the heart of customer service.
 To adopt such approaches, it is necessary to improve customer knowledge to automate the resolution of simple queries and offer personalised paths.

 Though the phone channel is still the preferred mode of communication, the chatbot is the future.
 The conversational agent has become a channel in its own right.
 To ensure it is integrated in line with your customer relationship strategy, the key is to get the right support.

 In 2019, the cloud will be a must in all sectors of activity.
 The evangelisation phase has borne fruit, but a number of obstacles to migration remain.
 The challenge then becomes to support companies in this major change.